xma711/notebook/statistics/time_series/README.md

 where w is still an unknown but stays the same across all points.

-One unknown requires one equation to have a single answer, but we have multiple equations, how to get the best w??
+One unknown requires one equation to have a single answer, but we have multiple equations, how to get the best w?

 I think MLE can solve this (thinking about this later).